How To Buy Bonds In Australia (ASX): A Step-by-Step Guide

 As each type of bond has its sellers, buyers, objectives, and levels of risk and returns potential, it is necessary to compare options carefully before making a decision.

-It is easy to invest in exchange-traded Australian government bonds on the ASX.
-You can do it through a financial adviser, a stockbroker, or an online share trading account.
+Investing in exchange-traded Australian government bonds on the ASX is straightforward.
+You can do it through a financial adviser, a stockbroker, or an online share trading account

 The ASX provides a complete list of all government bonds - Treasury bonds and Treasury-indexed bonds that are available for trading on the ASX.